yokesh2003/AWS-quicksight-project/README.md

 ### Step 5: Make the necessary changes to the manifest.json file

-Open the manifest.json file and make the necessary changes to the file as mentioned in the video.
+Open the manifest.json file and make the necessary changes to the file

 ![Modify](./assets/modified%20json.png)